 (I discuss my strategies for staying in shape elsewhere on this site—because we all know that I like to eat, and I don’t make many sacrifices on flavor!)

 The flavor profile of One-Pan Meyer Lemon Chicken and Rice

-The wonderful, citrusy flavor of one-pan Meyer lemon chicken and rice comes, of course, from Meyer lemons.
+This dish has a wonderful, citrusy flavor from Meyer lemons.
 The juice of these babies has more sweetness than your typical lemon, while the zest has a more complex flavor that is almost herb-y.
 (You can substitute regular lemon, but you may want to cut back on the zest slightly.)
 The capers provide a perfect briny-tangy foil to the citrus notes.